 Eastern Sierra Hikes

-Just because the Eastern Sierras are home to the big mountains doesn’t mean that all the Eastern Sierra hikes are long or tough.
+Just because the Eastern Sierras are home to the big mountains doesn’t mean that all the Eastern Sierra hikes are long or strenuous.
 There’s a great range of hikes in the Eastern Sierra and neighboring regions for all skill levels.
-From short hikes through rock formations, to moderate hikes to pristine alpine lakes, to hikes to the oldest trees on earth, and of course, hikes to the high mountains, the Eastern Sierras has it all.
+From short hikes through rock formations, moderate hikes to pristine alpine lakes, trails to the oldest trees on earth, and of course, hikes in the high mountains, the Eastern Sierras has it all.

 |Cottonwood Lakes Hike||13||Moderate||Lone Pine||1350||Y|